 Make history relevant in a visual culture

 The Indiana Historical Society enhanced their digital exhibits with Destination Indiana.
 This website organizes images from its vast collection into short “journeys” that provide an image-rich overview of a topic.
-The flexibility of the Destination Indiana database allows it to support a dynamic, custom interface as well as extensive metadata to support each image.
+The flexibility of the Destination Indiana database allows it to support a dynamic, custom interface with extensive metadata for each image.

 Facilitate research through group catalogs